« return to top

 There will be a healthy discussion of color management and how to diagnose if a problem is due to your monitor calibration—or your printer profiles—or both!
 You will receive an invaluable "reference print" that can be used to test your printer, printer profile, and printer dialog settings.
 The pros and cons of many printer choices will be discussed and demonstrated with actual comparison prints.

 This workshop requires homework!
-About a month before the class, I will mail out my 70 page booklet, Photoshop Techniques: Effective and Efficient Techniques to Optimize Images.
+About 2 months before the class, I will mail out my 88 page workbook, Optimizing Images For Printing: Effective and Efficient Techniques to Optimize Images.
 This tutorial includes exercise files, so you can practice these techniques at home.
 You will discover the power of the most versatile adjustment layer of them all—curves.
 This handout covers what I consider the essential techniques to optimize and fine tune your images.
 Learning these techniques will not only increase your productivity, but result in stronger interpretations of your own images.
 I also ask everyone to bring some of their current prints to the workshop for critiques.

 Subjects covered will include